AztechMC/Modern-Industrialization/src/main/resources/assets/modern_industrialization/mi_guidebook/electric_age/large_steam_boiler.md

     <MultiblockShape controller="large_steam_boiler" />
 </GameScene>

 The Large Steam Boiler is an upgraded version of the smaller Bronze and Steel Boilers.
-It uses fuels 8 times faster than the Furnace, but it produces 256 mb/t of Steam when fully heated
+It uses fuels 8 times faster than the Furnace, but it produces 256 mb/t of Steam when fully heated.
+The Large Steam Boiler also produces twice as much energy when burning item fuels (such as coal).
+It does not receive this same benefit for fluid fuels.

 <Recipe id="modern_industrialization:electric_age/machine/large_steam_boiler_asbl" />